jfly/none-ls.nvim/doc/HELPERS.md

 Note that if `callback` returns `nil`, the helper will override the return value and instead cache `false` (so that it can determine that it already ran `callback` once and should not run it again).

+### by_bufroot(callback)

+Creates a function that caches the result of `callback`, indexed by `root`.
+On the first run of the created function, null-ls will call `callback` with a `params` table.
+On the next run, it will directly return the cached value without calling `callback` again.

+This is useful when the return value of `callback` is not expected to change over the lifetime of the buffer, which works well for `cwd` and `runtime_condition` callbacks.
+Users can use it as a simple shortcut to improve performance, and built-in authors can use it to add logic that would otherwise be too performance-intensive to include out-of-the-box.

+Note that if `callback` returns `nil`, the helper will override the return value and instead cache `false` (so that it can determine that it already ran `callback` once and should not run it again).